 You may also want to bring a light jacket and a beanie to keep your ears warm in the mornings, especially if you plan to be exploring early.

-Comfortable walking shoes are essential for anyone traveling to Mexico City.
-But what type of shoes constitute as comfortable vary from person to person.
+Comfortable walking shoes are essential for anyone traveling to Mexico City because you’ll probably do a lot of walking!

 Many travelers prefer sneakers or hiking shoes, but I personally opt for Birkenstock sandals most of the time.
 They are comfortable enough for me to walk upwards of 20,000 steps and keep my feet cooler than close-toed shoes do.